 I think they tried to secretly get all of these assault weapons in the hands of Mexican drug lords.

-Then the news would hit that Mexican drug lords were using American bought weapons.
+Then the news would hit that Mexican drug lords were using American-bought weapons.

 And how did they get them?

-Why, they just crossed the border, they went to a gun show in Phoenix, or they went to a gun shop in Phoenix.
+They went to a gun show in Phoenix or they went to a gun shop in Phoenix.

 But then something went wrong with the whole plan.